Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/MCP-Server.md

 The MCP server is built into the Stirling PDF self-hosted server and the desktop app in Local / Self-hosted modes.
 It is **off by default** and must be enabled and configured per deployment.

 :::info Self-hosted capability
 This page documents the MCP server you run on your own Stirling PDF instance.
 The per-user MCP tab in Stirling Cloud is a separate, cloud-only surface and is not covered here.
-For where each deployment mode applies, see [Modes & Licensing](../Modes-and-Licensing.md).
+For where each deployment mode applies, see [Modes](../Modes-and-Licensing.md).
 :::

 ---